Trulsaa/dotfiles/README.md

 ### For Webdevelopment

-Updates tidy which is used by neomake for html linting
+Update tidy which is used by neomake for html linting
 - brew install tidy-html5